MediaComem/comem-travel-log-ionic-setup/README.md

 $> ionic serve
 ```

-You should see something like this in your browser:
+You should see something like this in your browser (or a dark version, depending on your OS settings):

 ![Serving the blank app](setup/blank-app-serve.png)